teacheredu-euniwell/oer-diversity-inclusion/README.md

 Take your time as you read and reflect on this story and remember: This is not a test with right or wrong answers but an exercise for thinking about your role as a teacher in a diverse classroom!

-> __"Social Origin" Case Description__
+Case Description
->
+---

 > Tina, 14 years old, is a student in the 8th grade who lives in a rural area with her parents and her three younger brothers and attends school in a nearby city.
 Since her mother has fallen seriously ill and her father is now running the family business - a cheese dairy and a small hotel- without her mother, the family's finances have become increasingly strained.
 Tina now helps out as a server in the restaurant after school and only starts her homework late at night.
 She can barely keep her eyes open in class and she sits away from her friends during the breaks to rest.
 >
 > As a teacher, you know nothing about the pressures Tina is under.
+She was always rather quiet in class and her performance was in the middle range.
 However, she doesn't seem to be looking forward to the upcoming class trip at all.
 You are worried about her - and rightly so, because Tina then comes to you to let you know that she doesn't want to go on the picnic next week or on the school trip.
 She says she had a fight with her best friend - and this makes you think.

 Some Ways in Which You Could React:
 ---